Thinkersbluff/dgus-reloaded_klipper/README.md

 This repository may also be very helpful to get you started with Klipper on the CR6: https://github.com/KoenVanduffel/CR-6_Klipper

 ## Why Not Just Use the Desuuuu version of the Modified DGUS-Reloaded Klipper?
-Some of the functionality implemented in the CR6-specific UI is either not present or is organized differently, in the Desuuuu companion display app.

 1. Perhaps most importantly, Desuuuu has indicated that he intends to stop maintaining his dgus-reloaded-klipper fork.